openownership/openownership.beta/_posts/2018-03-01-what-we-really-mean-when-we-talk-about-verification-validation-part-3-of-4.markdown

 date: 2018-03-01 07:09:00 Z
 tags:
 - verification
-Feature Image: "/uploads/computer-technology-texture-number-wall-web-593221-pxhere.com.jpg"
+feature-image: "/uploads/what-we-mean.jpg"
-Author: Zosia Sztykowski and Chris Taggart
+author: Zosia Sztykowski and Chris Taggart
 ---

 Welcome to the third instalment of our four-part blog post series on verification.
 To recap, in our [first post](https://openownership.org/news/what-we-really-mean-when-we-talk-about-verification-part-1-of-4/), we broke down the term “verification” into three distinct steps: